nimiq/developer-center/migration/migration-validators.md

 node validator-registration.js --validator validator-keys.json --network main
 ```

 The tool will connect to the Nimiq PoW Mainnet chain.
 Upon consensus, the tool creates and signs the validator registration transactions and sends them to the network, effectively registering your validator.
 Note that these transactions are a bundle of 6, and each one has a nominal fee of 1 Luna.
-Please ensure you have funded your validator address — as instructed in the previous step — as the transaction fees are paid from this address.
+Please ensure you have funded your validator address &mdash; as instructed in the previous step &mdash; as the transaction fees are paid from this address.

 For detailed guidance through the scripts and their options, run `node validator-registration.js --help`.
 This will print out the usage instructions.